-We have recently published two studies on the developmental toxicity in rats for an occupational exposure (inhaled cellulose inhalation fibers), and the fertility and embryofetal developmental toxicity of cytisine, a plant-based alkaloid used for smoking cessation in rats.
+We have recently published two studies on the developmental toxicity in rats for an occupational exposure (inhaled building material fibers), and the fertility and embryofetal developmental toxicity of cytisine, a plant-based alkaloid used for smoking cessation in rats.
 See our peer-reviewed journal article list and posters and white papers pages for more information.

 DART Study Types

 - Fertility and early embryonic development toxicity studies in rats and mice (Segment I, ICH R5(R2))

 - Embryo-fetal development in mice, rats and rabbits (Segment II, ICH R5(R2))

 - Pre- and post-natal development toxicity studies in rats, mice, and rabbits (Segment III, ICH R5(R2))